 Jonathan has a Bachelor of Applied Science in Winescience from Charles Sturt University.

 Once a lawyer, he bought Tarrahill in 1988 : just a large grass paddock: and planted a vineyard of 5 acres to supply grapes to his father-in-law, Ian Hanson, and then a further 20 acres to supply grapes to others in the Yarra Valley.
-So, for over 20 years, Jonathan has been in the wine industry but only recently has he made winemaking a full time activity.
+So, for over 20 years, Jonathan has been in the wine industry but only since 2009 has he made winemaking a full time activity.

 Someone has to be in charge!
 Especially when it’s the quality of the grapes which is fundamental to the wines.